tanfwong/rfsoc_notes/_sources/ch3/metrics.md

     when the first input item enters into the pipeline to the time at which the pipeline produces the first output item.
 Iteration latency specifies a *transient* characteristic of the pipeline.
-  - ***Initiation interval (II)*** of a pipeline task is the amount of time required to elapse between successive operations by the same station.
-The II of the pipeline is the duration between successive output units produced by the pipeline.
+  - ***Initiation interval (II)*** of a pipeline task/station is the amount of time required to elapse between successive operations by the same station.
+In a pipeline that has multiple tasks/stations, we may define the II of the pipeline as the duration between successive output units produced by the pipeline.
 Clearly, the throughput of the pipeline is determined by its II.